-CP243 ADVANCED WEB SITE DESIGN (3.0 credits/60 clock hours) This course will continue to introduce new and advanced features of web site graphics development using Adobe Photoshop and Illustrator in conjunction with Adobe Flash.
-Various methods of site design will be covered and students will be given more of a foundation on which to further explore the possibilities of web site graphics, including site design, navigation, color theory, photo manipulation, optimization, and animation.
-Prerequisite: Web Site Design.
+CP243 ADVANCED WEB SITE DESIGN (3.0 credits/60 clock hours) This course will continue to introduce new and advanced features of web site graphics development using Adobe Photoshop and Illustrator in conjunction with Adobe Flash/ Animate CC.
+Various methods of site design and animation techniques will be covered.
+The students will also be challenged to develop content rich storyboards, work with audio and video and other elements integrated within their projects to further explore the possibilities of web-based animation.
+Prerequisite: None.